-LIIF makes Program Related Investments ("PRIs") to other organizations to achieve charitable purposes in alignment with LIIF's mission to alleviate poverty.
+LIIF makes Program Related Investments (PRIs) to other organizations to achieve charitable purposes in alignment with LIIF's mission to alleviate poverty.
 These PRIs are comprised of unsecured loans bearing below market interest rates.
 The fair value of PRI loans is evaluated at inception to determine if a contribution element exists as a discount on the loan.
 Discounts are amortized over the life of the loan as an adjustment to interest income.

 Notes receivable are presented at their outstanding unpaid principal balances net of deferred loan origination fees and an allowance for loan losses and credit enhancements.
-LHF provides funding in the form of notes receivables, or loans, to other nonprofit organizations, developers and other borrowers, in fulfillment of its mission.
+LHF provides funding in the form of notes receivable, or loans, to other nonprofit organizations, developers and other borrowers, in fulfillment of its mission.
 Notes receivable are comprised of acquisition/predevelopment, construction, and term notes.
 The majority of these notes have been made to borrowers in California and New York.
+The ability of LHF's borrowers to honor their loan agreements is dependent upon many factors, including general economic conditions, government actions, and their ability to arrange for subsequent financing to repay LHF.
+When underwriting these notes, in most cases, LHF obtains a collateral interest in the real estate projects.